nitya/contoso-chat/docs/0-Preprovision.md

 Once the purge completes, run the `azd up` command again.

+#### 4.3.2 InvalidTemplateDeployment

-#### InvalidTemplateDeployment: The template deployment 'cognitiveServices' is not valid according to the validation procedure.
+You might see a message like this: `InvalidTemplateDeployment: The template deployment 'cognitiveServices' is not valid according to the validation procedure.`

+This is typically due to insufficient quota for deploying required models.
+Either increase available quota and retry - or see if you can release existing quota for reuse.

 If you get an error like:

 ```
-FlagMustBeSetForRestore: An existing resource with ID '/subscriptions/265d8bce-3441-475d-8ee1-a1037b8c3eae/resourceGroups/rg-AITOUR/providers/Microsoft.CognitiveServices/accounts/aoai-ga6xwbwbqulka' has been soft-deleted.
-To resto1re the resource, you must specify 'restore' to be 'true' in the property.
+FlagMustBeSetForRestore: An existing resource with ID '/subscriptions/<snipped>/resourceGroups/rg-AITOUR/providers/Microsoft.CognitiveServices/accounts/aoai-ga6xwbwbqulka' has been soft-deleted.
+To restore the resource, you must specify 'restore' to be 'true' in the property.
 If you don't want to restore existing resource, please purge it first.
 ```

 Purge the resource as follows:
-* Go to the portal
+* Go to the portal - search for "Azure AI Service"
-* search for "Azure AI Service" and select the one with the logo (not the one with the cloud)
+* Select the one with the logo (not the one with the cloud)
 * click Manage Deleted Resources
-* select the named resource
+* select the named resource - click purge.
-* click purge.

-You should be able to purge with this command, but it doesn't seem to work.
+`🚨 TODO:` _See if this works - you should be able to purge with this command, but it has not been validated.

 ```
 az resource delete --ids /subscriptions/265d8bce-3441-475d-8ee1-a1037b8c3eae/resourceGroups/rg-AITOUR/providers/Microsoft.CognitiveServices/accounts/aoai-ga6xwbwbqulka
 ```

-You can also search for

-## Capture environment

-If the participant is not going to use the same filesystem just used to deploy (for example, they will log into a different machine, or launch a new instance of CodeSpaces), you will need to capture the environment file and provide it to their workspace.
+## 5. Validate Environment

+The `azd deploy` command should have executed postprovisioning scripts that create two files in your local directory:
+ - `config.json`  - capturing your Azure subscription & environment info
+ - `.env` - capturing deployment-specific environment variables

+These files will be used later for code-first interactions from the local development environment, with our Azure backend.

+## 6. Refresh Environment

+You may encounter a situation where the deployment is done in one environment (e.g., workshop organizer) and the development is done in another (e.g., learner Codespace) later.
+We need a way for the _learner_ environment to be retrieve and save the above configuration information from the provisioned infrastructure.

+To do this, learner should do the following:

+1. Launch GitHub Codespaces to get a development environment from repo
+1. `azd auth login --use-device-code` to autenticate with Azure
-1. Capture the file `.azure/AITOUR/.env` after deployment is complete
+1. `azd env refresh -e AITOUR` to recreate the `.azure/AITOUR/.env` file
-2. Install the file to `.azure/AITOUR/.env` in the student's filesystem

-How you do this depends on lab format.
-Options include:

-* Take no action, and continue the workshop in the same filesystem used to deploy resources (ideal for self-guided participants)
-* Upload the file to Azure storage, and provide instructions for participants to download and install it on their system
-* Embed the contents of the `.env` file in the lab instructions, and ask participants to paste in the contents to the file `.azure/AITOUR/.env`
+1. `azd provision` to re-run provision and post-provision steps

+Note that since the Azure resources are already provisioned, this last step simply refreshes timestamps then completes post-provisioning to recreate the `.env` and `config.json` files in the new Codespaces environment.

+You can now run `azd deploy` on any changes to codebase, to redeploy the application or infrastructure changes as relevant.

+`🚨 TODO:` _Verify this works_

 ## Next step

-If you are a self-guided student, congratulations!
-You have completed the provisioning step.
+Congratulations!!
+You just finished provisioning the Azure infrastructure for developing our Contoso Chat application - and configured your local development environment to work with the Azure backend.

-Continue to [1-GetStarted.md](1-GetStarted.md) to start the workshop experience.
+- Continue to [1-GetStarted.md](1-GetStarted.md) to start the workshop experience.

-Once you've finished with the workshop, visit [3-CleanUp.md](3-CleanUp.md) for information on how to delete the Azure resources.
+- Don't forget to visit [3-CleanUp.md](3-CleanUp.md) on workshop completion, to delete resources.